Introduction

 Other:

-If carry or have been in contact with an infectious disease, they must report this to the management or company manager.
-These take of other work, so that they do not participate in the processing or preparation of products, for example by having them perform administrative work.
+If employees carry or have been in contact with an infectious disease, they must report this to the management or company manager.
+These take care of other work, so that they do not participate in the processing or preparation of products, for example by having them perform administrative work.

 Hand hygiene